lb3361/gigatron-lb/extension-crazy/README.md

 ![Schematics](Schematics.pdf)

-The board layout places all the SMT components out-of-sign on the board underside.
+The board layout places all the SMT components out-of-sight on the back side od the board.
 The visible side contains two connectors for SPI devices using the SD Card breakout pinout, a JTAG connector to program the CPLD, an expansion connector with 28 pins, a big capacitor, and a button that controls a CPLD input expected to tri-state the CPLD ports connected to the Gigatron BUS.
 When this is the case, the Gigatron reset routine enters an infinite loop